lifecycle-project/ds-upload/DICTIONARY_VERSIONING.md

 # Dictionary and data versioning in Opal table names

-There are 2 kinds of versioning in the naming scheme of the Opal tables.
+There are 2 kinds of versioning in the LifeCycle project.

-First of all the data dictionary versioning and second the versioning of the data dictionaries.
-We are using an implementation of semantic versioning (https://semver.org).
-A better explanation on using semantic versioning in data can be found here  https://medium.com/data-architect/semantic-versioning-for-data-products-2b060962093.
+First of all the data dictionary versioning and second the versioning of the data itself.
+We are using an implementation of semantic versioning ([semantic versioning](https://semver.org)).
+A better explanation on using semantic versioning in data can be found here: [semantic versioning for data products](https://medium.com/data-architect/semantic-versioning-for-data-products-2b060962093).

 ## Versioning
 We now can distinguish 3 tables for the core-variables and the variables harmonized in WP3.